Eggon language

-Eggon (also Egon, Ero, or Mo Egon), erroneously referred to as Mada - formerly a Plateau language spoken in central Nigeria.
+Eggon (also Egon, Ero, or Mo Egon) is a Plateau language spoken in central Nigeria.
 It is one of the major language in Nasarawa State.

 Classification

 The exact classification of the Eggon language has been in dispute and it can be said that this issue remains unresolved.
 Eggon was first classified by Greenberg (1963) as a Plateau language in his group 5, together with Nungu and Yeskwa.
 In the revision prepared by Carl Hoffman published in Hansford et al. (1976) a Benue group was set up that combined Greenberg's Plateau 5 and 7 with Jukunoid.
 The new subgrouping classified Eggon together with Nungu, Ake and Jidda-Abu.
 This concept of a Benue grouping came from the lexicostatistical studies of Shimizu (1975) who argued against the unity of Greenberg's Plateau and proposed the Benue group.
 However, in 1983, Gerhardt published a convincing rebuttal of Shimizu's arguments.
 The latest version of classification of Plateau languages in Gerhardt (1989) adds Yashi to the Eggon subgroup but removes the links with 'Benue' i.e. Tarok and the Jukunoid languages.
 Blench (2008) classifies Eggon and Ake as the Eggonic group of the Southern branch of Plateau.